frasermarlow/tap-bls/README.md

 1) If no `.json` schema files are to be found in the `tap_bls/schemas/` folder, the tap will generate them for you based on the `series.json` file.
 The tap will look for the `series.json` file in the same folder as your `config.json` file.
 This allows you to rapidly select which BLS data series you want to work with.
 A sample 'series.json' file is found in the root of this repo with a bunch of the most popular data seris included, so you can just copy that to your main config folder.
 2) Once you have a set of schema files created (manually or using the automated approach above) you can generate the Singer `catalog.json` file using the tap's --discover mode using a command such as ```~/.virtualenvs/tap-bls/bin/tap-bls --config ~/tap-bls-config/config.json --discover > catalog.json``` (your set up may use a different folder than 'tap-bls-config' - that is up to you.)

+## A note on series frequency

+As far as I can figure out, the BLS provides data series in the following frequencies:

+* Monthly - the most common
+* Bi-monthly - very uncommon ( See CUURS12BSA0 )
+* Quarterly - fairly common
+* Semi-Annually (6 months) - uncommon, see [CUURS12BSAF](https://data.bls.gov/timeseries/CUURS12BSAF)
+* Annual - fairly common

+Bi-monthly and semi-annual appears to be most prevalent in data series related to consumer price index reports.

+Note that where available (and where set to 'true' in `config.json`), annual averages are should as `M13` in the dataset.